PREVIOUS FILMS BY ROBBIE LEPPZER

 From the environmental protests of the 1970s, to the growing global peace, social justice and environmental movements of the new millennium, filmmaker Robbie Leppzer has chronicled grassroots social movements over the last four decades.

-An intimate portrait of American dissenters, including teenagers, college students, war veterans, teachers, clergy, and community activists, as they take part in vigils, marches, theater performances, and civil disobedience sit-ins to protest the start of the U.S. invasion and military occupation of Iraq.
+An intimate portrait of American dissenters, including teenagers, college students, war veterans, teachers, clergy, and community activists, as they take part in vigils, marches, teach-ins, theater performances, and civil disobedience sit-ins to protest the start of the U.S. war in Iraq.
 Nationally broadcast on Free Speech TV.
-(2005) 78 minutes.
+78 minutes.

 “In a time of sadness, thinking of the dead and maimed on both sides, this film gives us hope and inspiration.”